Edt12/Group-Messaging-App/README.md

 # Group-Messaging-App WIP
-My attempt at making something that does a similar thing to microsoft teams
+My attempt at making something that does a similar thing to microsoft teams (Development currently paused)